-Whenever possible, SMUD will provide potentially impacted customers with notice before implementing any deenergization action, using all available channels to reach customers and other stakeholders with outage information.
-Sudden onset of conditions could impact its ability to provide advanced notice to customers.
+Whenever possible, SMUD will provide potentially impacted customers with notice before implementing any de-energization action, using all available channels to reach customers and other stakeholders with outage information.
+Sudden onset of emergency conditions could impact SMUD's ability to provide advanced notice to customers.

-SMUD sends automated pre-recorded phone calls to customers in the impacted areas/neighborhoods advising when the outage is called and directing them to smud.org/outages for up-to-date information.
-Smud.org has been updated with features to further enhance customer communications before and during de-energization events.
+SMUD sends automated pre-recorded phone calls to customers in the impacted areas/neighborhoods advising when the outage is called and directs them to smud.org/outages for up-to-date information.
+SMUD.org is updated with features to further enhance customer communications before and during deenergization events.

-The Contact Center's Interactive Voice Response (IVR) will have real-time recorded information informing each group of customers that may be impacted before the de-energizations begin.
+The SMUD Contact Center's Interactive Voice Response (IVR) will have real-time recorded information informing each group of customers that may be impacted before the de-energizations begin.
 Messages will be customized and updated as needed for each specific event.